 In postpartum care and trauma healing, ancient wisdom is meeting modern neuroscience to create powerful, holistic approaches.
-The ritual of closing the bones and postnatal recovery massage are gaining recognition for their profound impact on both physical and emotional well-being.
+Somatic rituals like closing the bones are gaining recognition for their profound impact on both physical and emotional well-being.

 At the heart of these rituals lie two seemingly simple yet deeply effective techniques: rocking and wrapping.
-Here I look at the science behind these practices, exploring how they tap into our primal comfort mechanisms to regulate the nervous system, promote healing, and offer a symbolic journey of rebirth after trauma.
+In this article I look at the science behind these practices, exploring how they tap into our primal comfort mechanisms to regulate the nervous system, promote healing, and offer a symbolic journey of rebirth after trauma.

-Whether you’re a new mother, a trauma survivor, or a healthcare professional, understanding the transformative power of these rituals can open new pathways to healing and self-discovery.
+Whether you’re a new mother, a trauma survivor, or a holistic or healthcare professional, understanding the transformative power of these rituals can open new pathways to healing and self-discovery.

 Rocking and wrapping

-Rocking and wrapping, two key elements of the closing the bones and postnatal recovery massage ritual, play a crucial role in trauma healing.
+Rocking and wrapping, two key elements of the closing the bones and postnatal recovery massage ritual, play a crucial role in calming the nervous system and healing from stress/trauma.
 These seemingly simple actions tap into deep, primal comfort mechanisms that can profoundly impact both our nervous system and emotional state.

 • Rocking is a universal comfort measure, instinctively used by mothers to soothe infants.
 This rhythmic motion has several benefits for trauma recovery: